-It took a long time for Microsoft to fully dive into the PC hardware game (its successful gambit with the Xbox notwithstanding), but when the software giant behind the Windows OS finally unveiled its Surface devices, it proved beyond any doubt that an old dog can learn some new tricks.
+It was a long time until Microsoft finally committed itself to making actual PC hardware (its successful experiment with the Xbox console notwithstanding), but when the software icon responsible for the famous Windows operating system finally unveiled its Surface devices, it proved beyond any doubt that an old dog can learn some new tricks.
 The cutting-edge Surface 2-in-1 laptop/tablet hybrids quickly earned a top spot among our all-time favorite gadgets, with the Microsoft Surface Pro series today offering what might just be the best Windows 2-in-1 experience out there.
-These have proven popular enough that Microsoft actually released two new Surface Pro models in 2019 (the Surface Pro 7 and Surface Pro X), with the Pro X giving these 2-in-1s some welcome and long-awaited updates.
+These have proven popular enough that Microsoft actually released not one but two all-new Surface Pro devices in 2019 — the Surface Pro 7 and Surface Pro X — with the sleek Pro X giving these 2-in-1s the refresh we’ve been waiting for.

-The Microsoft Surface devices cover a pretty big range of hardware specs, desigbn features, and price brackets, and with the Pro line expanded with two new models last year, it’s not as easy as it was to zero in on the best one for your needs and budget.
-To save you a bit of time and cash, we’ve combed through various online retailers to compile this up-to-date list of the best Microsoft Surface Pro deals as well as a brief buying guide to help you make the right decision.
-If you’re in the market for the best Windows 2-in-1 on the market right now, then your new favorite computer might just be waiting below.
+The Microsoft Surface devices cover a pretty big range of hardware specs, desigbn features, and price brackets, and with the Pro line recently expanded with two new models, it’s not easy as it was to pick the best one for your needs and budget.
+To help you out a bit and to save you some cash, we’ve sorted through the big online retailers and rounded up a list of the best Microsoft Surface Pro deals (followed by a brief buying guide to hopefully make your choice a little easier).
+If you’re in the market for the best Windows 2-in-1 on the market right now, then your new favorite computer might be waiting right here:

 Today’s Best Microsoft Surface Deals